 The combination of grill roasted rich prunes and earthy ancho chilies mixed with grilled chicken is a winning combination!

-So, there’s an awesome group of wine bloggers I’m friends with and we get together (virtually) a couple times a year on Twitter to taste wines from Pedroncelli Winery out of Sonoma County.
+There’s an awesome group of wine bloggers I’m friends with and we get together (virtually) a couple times a year to taste wines from Pedroncelli Winery out of Sonoma County.
 But instead of just tasting wines and talking about wine notes (which can often be a bit boring!), we all make a recipe chosen by the winery to pair with a specific wine and chat about the food pairing while talking to the winemaker.
-What I love about the family is that they always select some obscure ingredient or recipe that, when you look at it you think, “Um, you want me to make whaaat?”
+Every once in awhile they throw in a curveball ingredient, like prunes.

 So we adapted the recipe for outdoor cooking.